dietmarja/LLM-Elements/LoRA/readme.md

 The Colab notebook `LoRa_01.ipynb` introduces a simple way to carry out Low-Rank Adaptation using dummy data.
 It trains and evaluates models with and without Low-Rank Adaptation for ranks 1 to 4, plots the training losses for comparison, and prints sample predictions to illustrate the effect of different LoRA ranks.

-A weight matrix in the context of LLMs is usually denoted as \(W \in \mathbb{R}^{m \times n}\).
-In our example, the weight matrix is \(W \in \mathbb{R}^{10 \times 5}\) or simply a \(10 \times 5\) matrix of real numbers.
-Its full rank is \(\min(10, 5) = 5\).
+A weight matrix in the context of LLMs is usually denoted as $W \in \mathbb{R}^{m \times n}$.
+In our example, the weight matrix is $W \in \mathbb{R}^{10 \times 5}$ which is simply a $10 \times 5$ matrix of real numbers.
+Its full rank $d$ is $\min(10, 5) = 5$.
 The question that this example program seeks to answer is whether a lower-rank adaptation of the weight matrix will result in approximately equal performance compared to the full rank.
 Against this background, the program can be described as follows:

 - **Imports and Initialization**
   - The program imports necessary libraries: `torch`, `torch.nn`, `torch.optim`, and `matplotlib.pyplot`.
-  - It defines a custom `LoRALayer` class, which implements the Low-Rank Adaptation (LoRA) mechanism by decomposing the weight matrix into two lower-rank matrices.
+  - It defines a custom `LoRALayer` class, which implements the Low-Rank Adaptation (LoRA) mechanism by decomposing the weight matrix into two lower-rank matrices (Hu et al. (2021, p.
+4).
   - A `SimpleModel` class is defined, which uses either a regular linear layer or a LoRA layer depending on the provided rank.

 - **Data Preparation**
   - Dummy input and target data are generated using random tensors.
 The input dimension is set to 10 and the output dimension to 5.

 - **Training and Evaluation Functions**
   - `train_model` function: This trains a given model using Mean Squared Error (MSE) loss and Adam optimizer for a specified number of epochs.
     It returns the list of training losses.
   - `evaluate_model` function: This evaluates the model on test inputs and prints the predictions.

 - **Model Training Without LoRA**